maecry/asphyxia-cs2/readme.md

 - [unknowncheats](https://www.unknowncheats.me/) - for helping building this base

 ## Reminder
-- This project is for educational purposes only.
+- this project is for educational purposes only.
-- This project will receive updates and fixes if any crash/bug is found.
-- ~~Probably no features request as this is a base/template, User can add it by themselves.~~
-- Accepting basic features request.
-Currently todolist:
+- it will now be more focus on the 'base' rather than the 'cheat' itself.

-  [x] ESP - ~~Box~~, ~~Name~~, Health, Weapon (comes with interactive menu preview)
+  [✓] ESP - basic esp feature like: name, hp, armor... (comes with interactive menu preview, not draggable)

+  [✓] CHAMS - basic chams system

-  [x] AIMBOT
+  [x] AIMBOT - none...

-  [x] CHAMS

 ## License

-- This project is licensed under the [MIT License](https://opensource.org/licenses/mit-license.php) - see the�[LICENSE](LICENSE) file for details.
+- This project is licensed under the [MIT License](https://opensource.org/licenses/mit-license.php) - see the [LICENSE](LICENSE) file for details.